How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Scan by Digit, Not by Cell

-Let’s say you have a 2-cell run with a clue value of 14.
+Let's walk through an example puzzle scenario.
+Say you have a 2-cell run with a clue value of 14.

 When looking at the first cell, don’t ask "What goes in this cell?"